JowitaKolucka/Portfolio/README.md

 # This is my Tester - Portfolio
 ### About me
-My name is Jowita Kołucka.
-I am looking for a job as Junior Software Tester.
+My name is Jowita.
 My advantage is the ability to learn quickly and the willingness to develop.
-I am well-organized, disciplined and responsible.
+I am well-organized, disciplined, and responsible.
 I am characterized by attention to detail and quality.
 I can empathize with the end user.
-Highly developed soft skills characterize me.
+Highly developed soft skills describe me.
 I aspire to automate tests.
-Currently, I am Computer Science Student.
+Currently, I am a Computer Science Student and learning Java.

 ### My projects